Zoomcar: Controversies

+Banned advertisement

 In December 2015, the Advertising Standards Council of India (ASCI) banned 54 controversial Indian ads which included a video advertisement by Zoomcar.
 The ad was found to be in violation of India's Dowry Prohibition Act, 1961 by the council, following which the advertisement was pulled off by the company.

+Data breach

+In July 2018, Zoomcar suffered a data breach exposing more the data of more than 3.5 million users including names, email and IP addresses, phone numbers and passwords.

+Illegally renting whiteboard cars

+Post covid, Zoomcar doesn't own and operate any cars on its own in India and has shifted to marketplace model, where private car owners (hosts) list their cars on Zoomcar, Zoomcar rents them to its customers, keeps a cut from earning and passes the rest to vehicle owners.
+Commercial use of whiteboard car is illegal in India.

 Breaches of refund policy

 In the year 2020, Zoomcar breached its refund policy of providing refunds within 7–14 days, extended it to 30 days but still haven't refunded their customers, some of whom have been waiting for more than 8 months as of 3 November 2020.
 A lot of their customers took to different social media websites like Twitter, Facebook and Instagram to report this issue.
 Their CEO, Greg Moran, when questioned about this stated that he isn't aware of any breach of policy from their side.
 Zoomcar has been replying to their customers' tweets saying that the refund will be processed soon without giving any confirmation on date and time.